Root Canal Therapy in Temple Terrace

-If you're dealing with severe tooth pain, we may be able to save your natural tooth with a root canal.
-You might think you need to see a root canal specialist, known as an endodontist, but Dr. Henson can actually perform root canals in her Temple Terrace office.
-Don't just deal with the pain and risk needing a tooth extraction – call us right away for a consultation appointment!
+If you're dealing with severe tooth pain, we may be able to save your natural tooth with root canal therapy.
+You might think you need to see a root canal specialist, also known as an endodontist, but Dr. Henson can actually perform root canal therapy right here in our office.
+If you're looking for root canal therapy in Temple Terrace, we're here to help!
+Schedule your appointment with us today!

 Pain is typically the first sign that something is wrong with a tooth.
 But other signs like tenderness, swelling, and sensitivity can also alert you to the fact that something is wrong.
 If you experience any of the following symptoms, give our office a call to schedule an exam.
 Letting Dr. Henson take a look at your teeth is the best way to determine whether you need a root canal or not.